Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 If a collection agency or debtor sues you for payment, a court might issue a judgment against you, mandating that you pay the debt in addition to other fees and attorney costs.
 The impact from a judgment can vary, but it could lower your score by more than 100 points.

-A collection occurs when the original creditor hires an outside firm to collect payment.
+A collection occurs when the original creditor hires a debt collector to recover overdue payments.
 These fall under payment history, and can easily knock off more than 100 points from your score.

-Your credit score is calculated using different scoring models, such as the VantageScore and FICO.
-These are the two most widely used credit-scoring models, and each has its own proprietary metrics and criteria.
-However, both models have one thing in common: they use data from the major credit reporting agencies to generate your score.
+Your credit score is calculated using different models such as VantageScore and FICO, the two most widely used credit-scoring models.
+Each model has its proprietary metrics and criteria.
+However, both use data from the major credit reporting agencies to generate your score.

 Identity theft — when someone steals your personal information and uses it to open new financial accounts — can wreak havoc on your credit.
 These new accounts show up on your credit record and hurt your score, especially if they’re delinquent or if the identity thief applied for several in a short amount of time.